mercedesal/WHSTechNotes/journal.md

 my plans for winter break are to go to California and visit my mom's side of the family and spend a week over there.
 The second week me and my family are going to come back home becuase my mom has work and we'll get ready for school again.
 # february 10, 2026
 1. no because i dont understand it at all.,2. no, because it was lamer than usual,and i dont like bad bunny so the halftime show wasnt good.
+# march 23, 2026
+i chose my bracket based off the performance of teams this season & past games of the team they're facing aswell as who i think is the overall top teams right now.
+I wasn't super suprised off the first weekend, i just wanna see uconn.
+Using data can improve predictions by making them more accurate.Computer data has lot's of information in it which is more than what the average person knows so they could make a better prediction by using everything and breaking it down.
+Working for espn .